rachellimjh/SC1015-Project/README.md

 * Peforming feature engineering to improve usability of data
 * Using stacked bar charts to analyse influence of predictors on response variables
 * Support Vector Machine:
-     - Uses kernel trick to find the transform data to a higher dimension to find the optimal hyperplane which linearly separates the datapoints
+     - Uses kernel trick to transform data to a higher dimension to find the optimal hyperplane which separates the datapoints
+     - The classification accuracy of each kernel trick can also indicate the kind of relationship between attributes and response(linear, complex, non-linear)
      - Extreme data points of one attribute can dominate others, it is thus important to scale data before using SVM
 * K-means Clustering
-     - having too many features for clustering could become too difficult for clustering as the distance between the data points increases
+     - Having too many features for clustering could become too difficult for clustering as the distance between the data points increases
      - Using elbow method to determine optimal number of clusters
      - Calculating silhouette score for the model to evaluae quality of clusters created by the algorithm
 * Random Forest Model